 Data transfer controls: Establish secure methods for moving information in and out of the enclave

-Documentation: Maintain detailed network diagrams and system security plans for the CUI environment
+Documentation: Maintain detailed network diagrams and system security plans for this environment

 Software authenticators: Applications like Microsoft Authenticator or Google Authenticator